 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

+Tzatziki (pronounced sat-ZEE-key, or cha-CHI-key in Greece) is a popular yogurt-based cucumber sauce.
+It's traditionally made with strained salted sheep's or goat's milk yogurt combined with cucumbers, garlic, and herbs.
 Cool and creamy, this tangy cucumber dip is the perfect complement to grilled meats and vegetables.
-It is often served on the side with warm pita bread triangles for dipping, is used as a condiment for souvlaki, and can be part of a meze platter.
+It is often served on the side with warm bread for dipping, used as a condiment for souvlaki, or included on a meze platter.

-- Using a whisk, blend the yogurt with the sour cream in a separate bowl.
+Using a whisk, blend the yogurt with the sour cream in a separate bowl.
 Add the olive oil mixture to the yogurt mixture and mix well.

-Add the cucumber and chopped fresh dill.

-- Chill for at least 2 hours before serving and garnish with a sprig of fresh dill.
+Add the cucumbers and chopped fresh dill.
+Chill for at least 2 hours before serving and garnish with an additional sprinkle of fresh dill.